 Massachusetts is perhaps the heart of the New England flea market scene and home to the famous Brimfield Antique and Collectibles Show.
-But antiques enthusiasts in Massachusetts can also explore dozens of antique malls, flea markets, and vintage events held all across the state.
+But antique enthusiasts in Massachusetts can also explore dozens of antique malls, flea markets, and vintage events held all across the state.
 Massachusetts truly is a paradise to thrifters and there is no telling what you will find!

 So we decided that it is high time to draw up a list of the best flea markets in Massachusetts.
 Every antique shop, flea market, or mall listed here has been handpicked.
-We made sure to exclude swap meets, farmer’s markets and garage sales to create a list of the best places worth visiting in the state.
+We made sure to exclude swap meets, farmer’s markets, and garage sales to create a list of the best places worth visiting in the state.
 Here are our picks for the best flea markets Massachusetts has to offer.

 Flea Markets in Massachusetts #1: Brimfield Antique and Collectibles Show

 Brimfield is a legend and a must for anyone who wants to visit the best flea markets in Massachusetts and one of the best in the entire United States.
 The market takes place three times a year and is held for six consecutive days.
 Founded in 1959, Brimfield is visited by over 1 million people annually.
 More than 20 fields with up to 5,000 vendors are spread across Brimfield – be prepared to browse for hours.

 Seasoned visitors will pay a small preview fee to be the first to look, however, a majority of vendors do not charge admission.
 Merchandise includes nearly anything under the sun with collectibles, decor, memorabilia, antiques, jewelry, comics, and records, but with so many vendors, no list can describe it all.
 Restroom facilities and food vendors are on-site.
 Parking typically runs around $10.